OscarVDelatorreTorres/panelAnalysis/README.md

 ## Version 1.1 beta

-This new version writes a *.html output panel regression table and saves that html table in the output object.
+This new version writes an *.html output panel regression table and saves that html table in the output object.
 Version at November, 2nd of 2023.